easybuilders/easybuild-docs/docs/wrapping-dependencies.md

   actual installation and generating a module file); in addition, it doesn't require updating/re-generating existing module files that depend on the `Java` wrapper (since the version of the wrapper does not change)

-Since `ModuleRC` is a generic easyblock , it can also be employed to install module "wrappers" for dependencies other than `Java`.
+Since `ModuleRC` is a generic simpleblock , it can also be employed to install module "wrappers" for dependencies other than `Java`.